paspf/usdx-song-assistant/README.md

 - NewSongDir/ <- Song database root directory, pass this directory to USDX Assistant
     - Artist_1-Song_1 <- Can be any directory name
         - *.txt <- the songs text file, USDX searches for a *txt files
-        - *.mp4 <- downloaded video, mkv containers are also supported
     - Artist_2-Song_2 <- Can be any directory name
-        - *.txt <- the songs text file, USDX searches for a *txt files
+        - *.txt <- the songs text file, USDX searches for a *txt files ...
-        - *.mp4 <- downloaded video, mkv containers are also supported ...
 ```